Affidavit

-An affidavit (/ˌæfɪˈdeɪvɪt/ AF-ih-DAY-vit; Medieval Latin for "he has declared under oath") is a written statement voluntarily made by an affiant or deponent under an oath or affirmation which is administered by a person who is authorized to do so by law.
+An affidavit (/ˌæfɪˈdeɪvɪt/ AF-ih-DAY-vit; Medieval Latin for 'he has declared under oath') is a written statement voluntarily made by an affiant or deponent under an oath or affirmation which is administered by a person who is authorized to do so by law.
 Such a statement is witnessed as to the authenticity of the affiant's signature by a taker of oaths, such as a notary public or commissioner of oaths.
-An affidavit is a type of verified statement or showing, or containing a verification, meaning it is made under oath on penalty of perjury.
-It serves as evidence for its veracity and is required in court proceedings.
+An affidavit is a verified statement or showing.
+An affidavit is made under oath on penalty of perjury.
+An affidavit serves as evidence of the truth of the statements it contains and is commonly required in court proceedings.